Tours in Kyrgyzstan

 Frequently asked questions about travelling to Kyrgyzstan

 Highlights of Kyrgyzstan are the mountains together with mountain valleys, rivers and especially the mountain lakes.
-The alive nomadic culture is obviously a big part of the Kyrgyzstan experience with yurts, horses and the herds of animals.
+The alive nomadic culture is obviously a big part of the Kyrgyzstan experience accompanied by yurts, horses and the large herds of animals.
 The best region for lakes, waterfalls and high areas together with the nomad culture is the Naryn region that has sights like Son Kul, Shaar waterfall and Kel Suu.
-Issyk Kul region also offers tens of mountain valleys to explore and many peculiar sights to be discovered with the huge blueish mountain lake itself always by your side.
+Issyk Kul region also offers tens of mountain valleys to explore and many peculiar sights to be discovered with the huge blueish mountain lake itself, always by your side.
+Don’t forget about the Southern Kyrgyzstan either that offers amazing views of Alay Valley, different culture and the amazing nature of Arslanbob and Sary Chelek.

-Recently the border tensions in Kyrgyzstan have focused on the Kyrgyz-Tajik border where there was a full out clash between the armies of the two countries in May 2021.
-The clash focused on the Batken area in South-West Kyrgyzstan near the Vorukh Tajik enclave and it is not recommended to visit this area at the moment.
-Land borders between Tajikistan and Kyrgyzstan are closed at the moment.
+Recently the border tensions in Kyrgyzstan have focused on the Kyrgyz-Tajik border where there was a full out clash between the armies of the two countries in May 2021 and also during the summer 2022.
+The clash focused on the Batken area in Southwest Kyrgyzstan near the Vorukh Tajik enclave and it is not recommended to visit this area at the moment.
+Land borders between Tajikistan and Kyrgyzstan are closed at the moment and there are no straight flights between the countries either.